Ata Bey al-Ayyubi

 Ata Bey al-Ayyubi (عطا الأيوبي; 25 March 1877 – 21 December 1951) was an Ottoman civil servant who served as president and prime minister of Syria.
-Born to a prominent political family in Damascus, Syria, he studied public administration in Istanbul, and began his professional career in the Ottoman civil service.
+Born to a prominent political family of Al-Ayoubi in Damascus, Syria, he studied public administration in Istanbul, and began his professional career in the Ottoman civil service.

 Life

 In 1908, he became Governor of Latakia, a city on the Syrian coast.
 He took no part in the Ottoman-Arab conflict during the years 1916–1918, but returned to live in Damascus when the Ottoman Empire was defeated in October 1918.
-In the four-day interlude between the departure of the Turks and the arrival of the Arab army, he created a preliminary government with a group of Syrian notables in Damascus, headed by Prince Said al-Jazairi, an Algerian notable who was living in Damascus.
+In the four-day interlude between the departure of the Turks and the arrival of the Arab army, he created a preliminary government with a group of Syrian notables in Damascus, headed by Prince Muhammad Said al-Jazairi, an Algerian notable who was living in Damascus.

 In July 1920, Prime Minister Ala al-Din Droubi appointed him Minister of the interior.
 This was during the rule of King Feisal I of Syria.
 Al-Ayyubi held office in the wake of the French occupation of Syria.
 He established links with local nationalists and smuggled arms and funds to Saleh al-Ali, leader of the revolt in the Syrian coast, and Ibrahim Hananu, leader of the "Aleppo Revolt".
 In Latakia, he turned a blind eye to the activities of Omar al-Bitar, refusing, in his capacity as Minister of the Interior, to arrest the rebels, and facilitating their ambushes on French garrisons.
 He was also minister during the famous Battle of Maysalun where the Syrian army was defeated by the French army of General Henri Gouraud.
 Ayyubi's colleague General Yusuf al-Azmah, the Minister of War, was killed in combat.

 In August 1920, a group of armed men tried to kill Ata Bey in the province of Hawran in southern Syria.
 They accused him of treason for accepting office under the "French Mandate".
 The assassination attempt, however, failed at convincing him to step down, and he remained at his post until 1922, after which he became Minister of Justice in the pro-French cabinet of Prime Minister Subhi Barakat, keeping his post until a national uprising took place against the French Mandate in 1925.

 In 1928, Ayyubi allied himself with the "National Bloc", the leading anti-French movement in Syria, but did not become an official member.
 The Bloc called for the liberation of Syria through diplomatic means rather than armed resistance.
 Meanwhile, Ayyubi remained on cordial relations with French authorities.
 During the 1930s, he served as an intermediary between both sides.
 In March 1934, he became Minister of Justice in the pro-French cabinet of Prime Minister Taj al-Din al-Hasani.